 A lot of schools [preface] their scholarships with conditions.
 Those conditions may include finishing the first year in the top 30 percent or maintaining a GPA of 3.3.
-Whatever it is, you must meet this condition, or you don’t get to keep the money.
+Whatever it is, you must meet this condition, or you don't get to keep the money.
 But you can negotiate these conditions.
 Another stipulation you might negotiate is for the scholarship amount to increase in proportion to any tuition increase.
 Suppose, in your first year, the tuition is $10,000, and you receive a $5,000 discount.
-The second year, tuition increases by $1,000.
-You can negotiate to have the scholarship match the increase, so that the second year you receive a $5,500 discount.
+In the second year, tuition increases by $1,000.
+You can negotiate to have the scholarship match the increase so that the second year you receive a $5,500 discount.
 Even better, you could negotiate the stipulation away entirely.
-If the school conditions the discount on you ranking within the top third of the class, you can refuse and say you want to keep the scholarship no matter what.
+If the school conditions the discount on your ranking within the top third of the class, you can refuse and say you want to keep the scholarship no matter what.

 What can students do to best prepare for negotiation?